vernemq/docker-vernemq/README.md

 #### Logging

-VerneMQ sends logs to both stdout and to a log file (`/etc/vernemq/console.log`), in production systems using file based logging can lead to issues because logs can fill the available disk space and result in system outages.
-File based logging is disabled in the [Dockerfile](Dockerfile) by default, using the environment variable `DOCKER_VERNEMQ_LOG__CONSOLE console`.
+VerneMQ store crash and error log files in `/var/log/vernemq/`, and, by default, doesn't write console log to the disk to avoid filling the container disk space.
+However this behaviour can be changed by setting the environment variable `DOCKER_VERNEMQ_LOG__CONSOLE` to `both` which tells VerneMQ to send logs to stdout and `/var/log/vernemq/console.log`.
+For more information please see VerneMQ logging documentation: https://docs.vernemq.com/configuring-vernemq/logging

 #### Remarks